 Body, Buttons and Ports

-The body of the MGCOOL Explorer is the same size as the SJ4000 and EKEN H9, so you can use their accessories as well.
+The body of the MGCOOL Explorer (as well as Explorer Pro and Explorer 1S) is the same size as the SJ4000 and EKEN H9, so you can use their accessories as well.
 On the frontside of the camera there is the power and mode switch button.
 The camera’s top side holds the shutter button, which also acts as select button when browsing the camera’s menu, and a LED indicating recording.

 On one side you’ll find 2 buttons to navigate the menu.
 Pressing the up button during video or photo mode activates wifi.
 You can remote control the cam with an iOS or Android app.
 On the other side, there’s a microUSB and micro HDMI port as well as the micro SD card slot.
 Cards up to 64 GB are supported, class 10 is recommended.
 Above there are holes for the microphone.